 The result?
 Seventeen acres of photovoltaic solar panels – the equivalent of 13 football fields – that deliver enough energy to power 1,500 homes and expected revenue of $50 million over 25 years.

 “There is no doubt that executing on the promise of the bipartisan infrastructure bill will require private sector investment, and these kinds of public-private partnerships can be a more cost-effective way to deliver innovation and scale,” says Josephine Tucker, Managing Director of JLL’s Clean Energy and Infrastructure Advisory practice.

 Public-private partnerships, otherwise known as P3s, are arrangements between governments and the private sector to build public infrastructure like roads, hospitals, schools, or deliver services.

 A good example is the National Electric Vehicle Infrastructure Plan (NEVI).
-Established under President Biden’s Bipartisan Infrastructure Law, it will provide nearly $5 billion to help states create a network of EV charging stations along designated Alternative Fuel Corridors.
+Established under President Biden’s Bipartisan Infrastructure Law, it's providing nearly $5 billion through 2026 to help states create a network of EV charging stations along designated Alternative Fuel Corridors.